Banging Toolbox

 If you engage in more demanding work and prefer something that’s better suited for the grind, then you won’t go wrong with the Makita HG6530VK – the most powerful and the hottest.

 The Genesis GHG1500A will save you if you find yourself in financial straits, it’s affordable and duly capable.
-It has some nice accessories to help aim heat a little better.
+It comes with some nice accessories to help aim heat a little better.

 If we have piqued your interest, check out our best cordless heat gun guide too.
 It’s sure to speak about a ‘hot’ topic.